Code4SA/moodle-dokku/README.md

 dokku proxy:ports-add moodle http:80:80
 ```

+If the base image has been updated, ensure the latest image is on the host

+    ubuntu@dokku6:~$ docker pull code4sa/moodle-base:latest

 Push any config/dockerfile updates to dokku.
 Dokku will build an image based on Dockerfile.

     git push dokku master